"Pokémon Go" Evolution Item Guide

 - Friends gifts

 Managing friends is already the best way to level up, but you can actually get evolution items from friend gifts as well.
 If you haven't already, you should get as many active friends as you can.
 Ideally at least 20.

 The only reliable way, and ultimately the best method, is to reach your 7-day Pokestop streak.
 If you spin Pokestops every day for 7 days straight, you are guaranteed to receive a rare item on your 7th day.
 It could be any of the evolution items, but you will get one.
 The spinning is based on midnight your local time, so be sure not to miss a day!

 - Trainer Battles (Sinnoh Stone Only)

-Given that most evolution items only create 1-3 unique Pokemon, you can easily end up having more of those items than you need.
+Given that most evolution items only create one to three unique Pokémon, you can easily end up having more of those items than you need.
 However, it will take months, even playing every day, to get to that spot in the first place.
 Additionally, Sinnoh Stones are both a recent addition and create 11 evolutions so even playing Trainer Battles regularly will still make it takes a long time to complete.
-If your goal is to fill your Pokedex, you should be looking for people willing to trade.
-Many of these evolutions, while rare, aren't necessarily very useful in the combat meta, so trading them around is a good way to fill your Pokedex without losing something that is useful for raiding or fighting in gyms.
+If your goal is to fill your Pokédex, you should be looking for people willing to trade.
+Many of these evolutions, while rare, aren't necessarily very useful in the combat meta, so trading them around is a good way to fill your Pokédex without losing something that is useful for raiding or fighting in gyms.